 The "In Lieu of Tax" payments program was adopted in 1971 to partially offset the loss of tax revenue due to non-taxable property.
-Harvard University and the Massachusetts Institute of Technology (MIT) are the City's major in lieu of tax payers.
+Harvard University and the Massachusetts Institute of Technology (MIT) are the City's major in lieu of tax payers, in addition to the Whitehead Institute and Cambridge Housing Authority, and several smaller institutions.

 In FY05, the City entered into a 40 year written Payment In Lieu of Taxes (PILOT) agreement with MIT.
 The agreement contains an annual escalation of the base payment by 2.5% per year during the term.
 In addition, the City also renewed its PILOT agreement with Harvard University in FY05, which has a 50-year term.
 The agreement contains an annual escalation of the base payment by 3%.
 Harvard's base PILOT payment will increase by an additional \$100,000 every 10 years.
-In addition, other institutions such as the Whitehead Institute and Cambridge Housing Authority, as well as several smaller organizations, make in lieu of tax payments annually.